ELeeAstro/Exo-FMS_column_ck/README.md

 We also include dry convective adjustment schemes, currently 'Ray_adj', based on Raymond Pierrehumbert's python code and mixing length theory (MLT).

+Results can be plotted using the plot_TP.py and plot_flux.py python codes in the main directory.

+# Auxiliary codes

+In the hybrid_sigma directory you can use gen_hybrid_sigma_grid.py to generate a custom hybrid sigma grid for use here or in your GCMs.

+In the opac_data/ray directory you can use Gen_Ray_xsec.py to generate new Rayleigh scattering cross sections for different wavelength bands (and add new ones if you wish).

 # Requirements & Opacity data:

 You need to download CIA tables from the HITRAN database, mainly H2-H2, H2-He, H2-H and He-H for gas giants. \